Session Time-Travel

 snapback session view --id session_12345

-# Restore a session
+# Navigate to a session state

 snapback session restore --id session_12345